Dojeid/Cimple_Language/README.md

 Welcome to the official release repository for **Cimple Industries**.
 Here you can find the latest versions of our applications for Android and Windows.

-> **Note:** All source code is private.
+> **Note:** All source code is private for now.
 This repository is strictly for hosting public downloads.

 ---
 <img width="2752" height="1536" alt="cimple_bg" src="https://raw.githubusercontent.com/Dojeid/Cimple_Industries_Releases/heads/main/cimple_bg.png" />